Here’s The Right Way to Shop Around

 If a lender cannot explain how Mortgage Bonds and interest rates are moving at the present time, as well as what is coming up in the near future, you are talking with someone who is still reading last week’s news, and probably not a professional with whom to entrust your home mortgage financing.

-But you didn’t really need us to tell you that, did you?
-Mortgage money and interest rates all come from the same places, and if something sounds really unbelievable, better ask a few more questions and find the hook.
-Is there a prepayment penalty?
-If the rate seems incredible, are there extra fees?
-What is the length of the lock in?
-If fees are discounted, is it built into a higher interest rate?
+You likely don’t need us to tell you that, did you?
+Mortgage rates and funds all stem from the same sources, so if an offer sounds too incredible, it’s wise to ask questions and discover the catch.
+If the interest rate seems incredible, are there any additional costs or fees?
+How long is the rate lock period?
+If the fees are discounted, does it come at the expense of a higher interest rate?

 Choosing the cheapest deal might seem like a good idea, but in reality, you’re entrusting one of the most significant processes of your life to someone who may not have the necessary expertise or experience to provide you with proper advice and personal service.
 If you go for the lowest bidder, be prepared for the worst-case scenario of not being able to close at all.
 While it’s tempting to look for the cheapest quote on the internet, bear in mind that horror stories about missed closing dates and unexpected changes are often the result of working with discount or internet lenders who lack experience.
 Remember, the cheapest rate on the wrong strategy may cost you thousands in the long run.
 At The Heideman Group, we provide competitive rates and costs, investing in systems and teams to ensure you receive the top-quality experience you deserve.